Meet the Staff

 The goal of his unique position is to assist families in navigating the Early Intervention (EI) and CSOC systems, while also advocating for increased accessibility to these systems for underserved populations.
 With a focus on being the go-to place for information about EI services, The Arc of New Jersey Family Institute will continue to develop innovative webinars, workshops, and training material for families and community providers.
 Michael also works closely with state legislators to allocate a much needed increase of funding for EI services in New Jersey.
 The benefits of Early Intervention are well- documented, and funding MUST remain a top priority to ensure that families receive the best services possible.

 Cheryl Crick earned her degree in Public Relations from Rowan University and works for The Arc of New Jersey as the Coordinator of Family Advocacy and Advocacy Services.
-Through The Arc of New Jersey Family Institute, Cheryl empowers New Jersey families that have a loved one with an intellectual and developmental disabilities to become personally involved in public policy and advocacy, and provides caregivers with the necessary resources and education to access the appropriate supports and services for their loved one.
+Through The Arc of New Jersey Family Institute, Cheryl empowers New Jersey families that have a loved one with an intellectual and developmental disability to become personally involved in public policy and advocacy, and provides caregivers with the necessary resources and education to access the appropriate support and services for their loved one.
 Cheryl is involved with several disability related committees, task forces and coalitions throughout the state and in 2013 Cheryl graduated from the New Jersey Council on Developmental Disabilities’ Partners in Policymaking program.
-Cheryl is also a sibling.
+However, one of Cheryl's most important roles is that of a sibling.
 Her older brother has autism and an intellectual disability.
-In 2017 Cheryl became a Certified Sibshop Facilitator to help support younger siblings that have a brother or sister with and intellectual or developmental disability.
+In 2017 Cheryl became a Certified Sibshop Facilitator to help support younger siblings that have a brother or sister with an intellectual or developmental disability.